rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ## The ks.cfg file

-As noted above, we need to provide a Kicstart response file that will be used by Anaconda.
+As noted above, we need to provide a kickstart response file that will be used by Anaconda.

 Here's an example of that file: